 Includes anything outside of your application stack, such as VPN or testing printer drivers (which should always be tested with new operating systems).
 Testing infrastructure is less of a concern for organizations moving toward cloud-hosting services.

 2 Applications

-This includes both web and non-webbased applications.
+Includes both web and non-web-based applications.
 If you don't have time to test all apps, prioritize based on an application vendor's statements related to compatibility.
-For vendors who don't proactively promote planned compatibility on their website, in documentation or within direct communications, it is best to validate the apps yourself.